Dolby Theatre

 The Dolby Theatre (formerly known as the Kodak Theatre) is a live-performance auditorium in the Ovation Hollywood shopping mall and entertainment complex, on Hollywood Boulevard and Highland Avenue, in the Hollywood neighborhood of Los Angeles, California, United States.
 Since its opening on November 9, 2001, it has been the venue of the annual Academy Awards ceremony.
-It is adjacent to Grauman's Chinese Theatre and opposite the El Capitan Theatre on Hollywood Boulevard.
+It is adjacent to the TCL Chinese Theatre and opposite the El Capitan Theatre on Hollywood Boulevard.

 Besides the Academy Awards, the venue has hosted other concerts and theatrical performances.